Want to learn how to grow your network?

 Salary

-In short, education welfare officers are responsible for ensuring that children attend school and have access to all the tools to help them succeed.
-You'll work one-on-one with students, usually within the school setting and offer them guidance on working to the best of their ability.
-You'll also work with other members of staff within a school, for example, teachers and administrative officers as well as external members of the community such as social workers and education agencies.
+In this role, you'll work one-on-one with students, usually within the school setting and offer them guidance on working to the best of their ability.
+You'll also collaborate with other members of staff within a school (eg. teachers and administrative officers) and external members of the community (eg. social workers and education agencies).

 Qualifications and skills

-In order to thrive as an education welfare officer, you'll need to be versed in teaching and psychology as well as have great interpersonal skills.
-Being able to relate well with others, both adults and children will hold you in good stead in this role as will being able to remain calm and collected in high-pressure and sensitive situations.
+To thrive as an education welfare officer, you'll need to have great people skills.
+It’s good if you’re knowledgeable about teaching and psychology too.
+Being able to relate well with others (both adults and children) will hold you in good stead as you’ll need to remain calm in high-pressure environments and sensitive situations.

 Salary